 Following the Fedora documentation, I decided to use the “preupgrade” tool.
 Everything was going smoothly until the machine restarted to begin installation of the new packages.
 I got a message that there wasn’t enough space in my /boot partition.
 Specifically, the message claimed that there was insufficient disk space in /mnt/sysimage/boot.
 I found this rather odd and troubling, since I had let the Fedora installer determine the /boot partition size when I originally installed Fedora 11.

 Turns out that this is a known problem with the preupgrade tool.
 A kind soul in #fedora on IRC directed me to the list of common Fedora 12 bugs, in particular the preupgrade free space check.
 I installed the updated preupgrade package as directed, but again got the error.
 That’s when I followed the next link for additional tips to free up space in /boot.
 The first was to remove obsolete kernels, which I had already done.
 The next was to run tune2fs on /boot filesystem to free up reserved blocks, which aren’t needed for /boot.
 I strongly suggest you visit the links provided for helpful screenshots and commands to follow.

 After making these changes, the upgrade worked and am I’m the proud owner of a Fedora 12 Constantine laptop, with a slightly brighter shade of blue desktop than that crusty old Fedora 11. ;)

-4 comments on “Upgrading to Fedora 12?
+4 Responses to “Upgrading to Fedora 12?
 You might need more /boot space!”

 Leave a Reply